WanderLanz/Lender/lender/README.md

     }
 }
 ```

+Note the [`covariance_check!`] macro invocation, which ensures that the lend is
+covariant.
+There is an additional [`covariance_inherit!`] macro
+that can be used when the lender wraps another lender to propagate covariance.

 The [`Lend`] type alias can be used to avoid specifying twice the type of the lend;
 combined with lifetime elision, it can make your implementations